Aspire

 • Levi Rozman

-• Programmes such as Model United Nations and subject-specific career pathwayssuch as Mock trial for students aiming to read Law
+• Programmes such as Model United Nations and subject-specific career pathways such as Mock trial for students aiming to read Law

 • Insight into careers including law, medicine, STEM, and the humanities